hackforla/tdm-calculator/docs/local-database.md

 ## Connecting to the Local Database

-You can [connect the application](#connecting-the-application) to your local database using by configuring your `.env` file with the correct local database settings.
-Optionally, you can also [connect to a client tool](#connecting-with-a-client-tool-optional) so you can easily view the database with a GUI.
+You can [connect the application](#connecting-the-application) to your local database by configuring your `.env` file with the correct local database settings.
+[Connecting to a database with a client tool](#connecting-with-a-client-tool-optional) is optional but highly encouraged, especially if you are new to working with databases as it allows you to easily view the database with a GUI.

 ### Connecting the Application